 Reports are due in the proper office no later than 5:00 p.m. on deadline dates.
-(See the paragraph "Where Do I File?" on page 13.)
+(See the Campaign Finance Reporting Schedule on page six (6) and the paragraph "Where Do I File?" on page eleven (11).)
 If the deadline falls on a weekend or holiday, the report is due at 5:00 p.m. on the first working day PRIOR to the weekend or holiday.
 Statutory deadline dates are indicated on the front of each reporting form and in the enclosed schedule found at the beginning of this handbook.
 The political committee is responsible for delivering the report on time.